-When was the last time you walked away from a business interaction feeling genuinely understood — not processed, not upsold, not managed — but truly understood?
+When was the last time you walked away from a business interaction feeling genuinely understood.
+Not processed, not upsold, not managed.
+Truly understood.
 If you are struggling to recall a recent example, you are not alone.
 Therein lies the single greatest opportunity in business today.

 Most organisations talk about the customer.
 Very few are truly organised around them.
 That distinction is everything.
 It is the difference between a company that survives the next decade and one that is slowly rendered irrelevant by those that do.